-Cell Phones
+Cell Phones and/or Smartwatches

-Students are encouraged to leave cell phones at home for safekeeping.
-However, if you bring a cell phone to school, it must be kept in your locker and turned off.
-Students are not to use a cell phone anywhere on school grounds during school hours (8:10 a.m. to 3:20 p.m.).
-The RCHS discipline policy will be applied for student cell phone use or possession other than placing it in a locker or retrieving it at the end of the day and for disruption of school by having the phone ring, vibrate or sound other tones.
-If an administrator has reasonable suspicion to believe that a cell phone might have proof of violated discipline codes beyond possession of a cell phone, only the administrator or designee may search the contents of the phone in compliance with search and seizure regulations.
+Students are encouraged to leave cell phones and/or smartwatches at home for safekeeping.
+However, if you bring a cell phone and/or smartwatch to school, it must be kept in your locker and turned off.
+Students are not to use a cell phone and/or smart anywhere on school grounds during school hours (8:10 a.m. to 3:20 p.m.).

+The RCHS discipline policy will be applied for student cell phone and/or smartwatch use or possession other than placing it in a locker or retrieving it at the end of the day and for disruption of school by having the device ring, vibrate or sound other tones.
+If an administrator has reasonable suspicion to believe that a cell phone and/or smartwatch might have proof of violated discipline codes beyond possession of a cell phone and/or smartwatch, only the administrator or designee may search the contents of the phone in compliance with search and seizure regulations.